Why Do You Need an Emergency Fund?

 Keeping your emergency fund in a high-yield savings account can be a great option, as you would be able to earn interest and still have access to your money when you need it.

-You may also want to look into a no-penalty CD (NPCD) account where you could earn a competitive rate and have the flexibility to withdraw your funds without an early withdrawal penalty.
-Just remember that with NPCDs, once you open an account and make a deposit, you can’t continuously add money to it.
+You may also want to look into a no-penalty CD account where you could earn a competitive rate and have the flexibility to withdraw your funds without an early withdrawal penalty.
+Just remember that with no-penalty CDs, once you open an account and make a deposit, you can’t continuously add money to it.

 When should you use your emergency fund?

 Keep in mind that an emergency fund is really intended for unexpected expenses.
-So here’s the question you must ask yourself before tapping into your cash reserve: Is this a real emergency?
+So here’s the question to ask yourself before tapping into your cash reserve: Is this a real emergency?

 Everyone’s definition of an emergency can vary.
 This is why you might want to consider setting up some ground rules for when you’re allowed to access your funds.

 Generally speaking, if you’re in a situation that requires you to act immediately, it’s probably an emergency.
-An urgent medical procedure, car repairs or job loss are just a few examples.
+An urgent medical procedure, car repairs, or job loss are a few examples.

 Saving for the future starts today.
 See how Marcus can help.